Skip to content

 Note: Use a similar operating system (OS) to the one that you used to launch the original instance.

-8. In the navigation pane, choose Volumes, and then select the encrypted root volume.
+8. Choose Volumes, and then select the encrypted root volume.

 9. Choose Actions, and then choose Attach volume.

-10. For Instance, choose the rescue instance ID.
+10. For Instance, select the rescue instance ID.

 12. Create a new unencrypted volume in the same Availability Zone as the original encrypted volume.